Your Complete Guide to Maid of Honor Duties

 Maid of Honor Bachelorette Party Duties

-Coordinate dates, theme and location.
+Coordinate dates, the theme and location.

-The maid of honor should work with the bride and bridal party to select dates that work for everyone, and choose a general theme and location.
+The maid of honor should work with the bride and bridal party to select dates that work for everyone and choose a general theme and location.
 Will the bach party be held locally or in a faraway destination?
 That depends on everyone's schedules, budgets and, obviously, what the bride wants.

 Make travel and lodging arrangements.